gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

 Next to execute the deployment, we are going to run a command passing our deployment parameters as well as our repository's name and the hash of the commit we want to use.
 The `application-name` and `deployment-group-name` are respectively the name of the application and the deployment group we created on **CodeDeploy**.
 By using the variables `github.repository`  and `github.sha` we have the current repository and the hash of the last commit.

 #
 Now that everything is set, once you push to your repository, the workflow will be triggered and it will be deployed to your EC2 instance on AWS.
+To access your app's default ports (HTTP, HTTPS), use the public address of your EC2 instance, which can be easily found in the instance's summary.